 Our HOA, Champion Forest Fund, Inc. is a non-profit tax-exempt 501(c)4 corporation, chartered in the State of Texas, in northwest Harris County.
-The HOA was formed for the purpose of providing for the maintenance, preservation and architectural control of the residential lots within the Champion Forest subdivision and promoting the safety, health, and welfare of its residents.
+The HOA was formed for the purpose of providing for the maintenance, preservation and architectural control of the residential lots and the common property assets within the Champion Forest subdivision and promoting the safety, health, and welfare of its residents.
 Directors of the Fund serve voluntarily on the board and are elected by the residents, from the residents of Champion Forest.
 The annual assessment collected from each lot in the subdivision is assessed to cover the necessary expenses of the Fund as per the Deed Restrictions.

 The following contractors are in place to help us achieve our goals: